-2.4.59 The conservation area includes some interesting architectural eccentricities - quality buildings whose variety adds to the character of the area.
+The conservation area includes some interesting architectural eccentricities - quality buildings whose variety adds to the character of the area.

-2.4.60 St. Ann's Villas show the most pronounced individuality of the architecture of the original development, being in the Gothic revival style, and entirely in contrast with neighbouring streets.
+St. Ann's Villas show the most pronounced individuality of the architecture of the original development, being in the Gothic revival style, and entirely in contrast with neighbouring streets.
 The ornamental brickwork, with its diaper patterns of contrasting colours and decorative gables, the roofscape and the ornamental chimneys, (even the garden walls), are all entirely at variance with their classical style surroundings.
 This different style right at the outset apparently discouraged consumer demand of the day, since they were slow to sell and represent only a part of the number originally planned.
 Their plan form is more complex than most others on the estate, as befits their Gothic ancestry.

-2.4.61 The Gothic-style houses (11-34 consecutive) are Grade II listed, whilst the unlisted (1-10 consecutive) are protected by Article 4 Directions.
+The Gothic-style houses (11-34 consecutive) are Grade II listed, whilst the unlisted (1-10 consecutive) are protected by Article 4 Directions.
 Discordant notes are struck by a wide variety of altered walls and railings round the listed buildings.
 When the opportunity arises, steps should be taken to encourage reinstatement of the original boundary features.

-2.4.62 Another pair of houses in similar vein lies across the corner of Addison Avenue and St. James Gardens: St James's Lodge and 57 Addison Avenue are also Grade II listed.
+Another pair of houses in similar vein lies across the corner of Addison Avenue and St. James Gardens, St James's Lodge, paired with 57 Addison Avenue, are also Grade II listed.
 Their Regency Gothic style elevations feature stucco with stone embellishments and steep pointed gables.

-2.4.63 58 Addison Avenue, features a taste of Tudor in a little cottage in "Tudorbethan" style (dating from 1933), squeezed into a space between the original buildings on the corner, and 58 Addison Avenue.
+58 Addison Avenue, features a taste of Tudor in a little cottage in "Tudorbethan" style (dating from 1933), squeezed into a space between the original buildings on the corner, and 58 Addison Avenue.
 This unusual little house has been the subject of two recent roof-extension applications.
 Its individual roof design should be protected.
-Article 4 Directions ensure that its attractive appearance is preserved.
+The Article 4 Direction now intended should ensure that its attractive appearance is preserved.

-2.4.64 At 20 Penzance Place, West London Tabernacle, a former Baptist chapel, built in the 1860's, and enlarged in 1871-2, has a Moorish feel.
+At 20 Penzance Place, West London Tabernacle, a former Baptist chapel, built in the 1860's, and enlarged in 1871-2, has a Moorish feel.
 Having served for a long time as an industrial warehouse, in the last 20 years it has found a new religious use as the headquarters of the Islamic Universal Association, an Iranian Shia mosque.
 It is a plain and unobtrusive building, with minimal decoration.
 It is important to the character of the conservation area that it should remain that way.
-This is covered by an Article 4 Direction, which seeks to protect against the loss of important architectural detailing and the inappropriate painting or rendering of the building.
+The Article 4 Direction now intended should help to protect against unsuitable alterations.

-2.4.65 106 Princedale Road has an interesting Art Deco façade, though it has been severely altered at ground floor level.
+106 Princedale Road has an interesting Art Deco façade, though it has been severely altered at ground floor level.
 It will now be protected by Art 4 direction, and suitable refurbishment of the ground floor façade should be encouraged.

-2.4.66 In the south-west corner of St James's Gardens, next door to No 8, is the Spanish & Portuguese Synagogue, built in 1928, in Byzantine style.
+In the south-west corner of St James's Gardens, next door to No 8, is the Spanish & Portuguese Synagogue, built in 1928, in Byzantine style.
 This is an interesting building, built of dark multi-coloured stock bricks, with stucco dressings, (an "off-shoot" of the Bevis Marks synagogue in the City) and should be listed.
 Action will be taken by the Norland Conservation Society to this end.

-2.4.67 Another unexpected building is the Sikh Temple, The Central Gurdwara.
+Another unexpected building is the Sikh Temple, The Central Gurdwara.
 In 1969, the Khalsa Jatha moved into this building, previously known as Norland Castle, at 62 Queensdale Road, after extensive re-building.
 The building consists of a Langar hall at basement level, the main divan hall on the ground floor and a 1st floor gallery.
 The gold domes were added to the exterior in the early 1990's and a new palki sahib was built.
 A further programme of refurbishment began in 2000 to extend the 1st floor gallery to provide a second hall for smaller divans.